 Tedd L. Mitchell, M.D.

-Tedd L. Mitchell became the eighth president of the Texas Tech University Health Sciences Center on May 17, 2010.
+Tedd L. Mitchell became the eighth president of the Texas Tech University Health Sciences Center (TTUHSC) on May 17, 2010.
 As its longest serving president, Mitchell has successfully led a period of record growth in enrollment, academic excellence, and physical expansion on all campuses.
 Texas Tech University Health Sciences Center now graduates more health care professionals than any other health related institution in Texas.

 Dr. Mitchell has launched initiatives for interprofessional concentration around the university’s five schools – Biomedical Sciences, Health Professions, Medicine, Nursing, and Pharmacy – and promoted programs to support novel research and creative endeavors such as the Department of Public Health which will eventually become the School of Public Health.
 Under his leadership, the university remains financially strong while maintaining low tuition rates.

 Dr. Mitchell is an Ashbel Smith Distinguished Alumnus of the University of Texas Medical Branch, where he received his Doctor of Medicine degree in 1987.
 After graduation he pursued training in Internal Medicine.
 In 2012, Dr. Mitchell was honored as a distinguished alumnus of the Department of Internal Medicine.
 He is a Fellow of the American College of Physicians and the American College of Sports Medicine.
 From 1988 to 1996, he served as a captain in the U.S. Army Reserves (Medical Corps).